nclarius/shell-scripts/window-opening/open-on-current-desktop/README.md

-# Open on current desktop
+# Open on Current Desktop

 Shell scripts to make specific applications always open on the current virtual desktop.
-This is intended to fix an annoying behavior with KWin where opening a window would sometimes teleport you to a different desktop without your command.
+This is trying to fix an annoying behavior with KWin where opening a window would sometimes teleport you to a different desktop without your command.

 There are three cases when this happens: A program is already open on a different desktop, and either: